Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond

 \section{Introduction}

-Signal reconstruction from only the phase or magnitude of Fourier transform was intensively studied in about 1980s, see some pioneering works here \cite{hayes1980signal,hayes1982reconstruction,oppenheim1981importance,fienup1978reconstruction}.
-The reconstruction from phase-only observations is often referred to be a phase-only reconstruction problem in the literature (e.g., \cite{hayes1980signal,oppenheim1981importance}), while the reconstruction based on measurement magnitude is commonly termed as a phase retrieval problem (e.g., \cite{fienup1982phase}).
+Signal reconstruction from only the phase or magnitude of Fourier transform was intensively studied in the 1980s \cite{hayes1980signal,hayes1982reconstruction,oppenheim1981importance,fienup1978reconstruction}.
+The reconstruction from phase-only observations is often referred to as a phase-only reconstruction problem in the literature (e.g., \cite{hayes1980signal,oppenheim1981importance}), while the reconstruction based on measurement magnitude is commonly termed as a phase retrieval problem (e.g., \cite{fienup1982phase}).

-This paper is concerned with the phase-only reconstruction problem, which has found many real-world applications.
-The earliest applications that initialized researchers' interest include blind deconvolution \cite{hayes1982reconstruction,stockham1975blind}, signal and image coding \cite{hayes1980signal,oppenheim1981importance}, kinoforms \cite{espy1983effects,oppenheim1981importance}, image alignment \cite{kughlin1975phase}, radiolocation \cite{li1983arrival}.
-For example, the recovery of a signal blurred with an unknown distorting signal is called blind deconvolution, while it reduces to phase-only reconstruction if the distorting signal possesses zero Fourier phase.
-This special case occurs in images blurred by defocused lenses with circular aperture stops or signals under long-term exposure to atmospheric turbulance (e.g., Section VI in \cite{oppenheim1981importance}, or Section I in \cite{hayes1982reconstruction}).
-Many subsequent works further explored and developed the applications, especially in image processing like restoration \cite{behar1992image,urieli1998optimal} and inpainting \cite{hua2007image}.
-Phase-only reconstruction also received some interest from object shape retrieval \cite{bartolini2005warp} and speech reconstruction \cite{loveimi2010objective}.
-More recently, application of phase-only measurements has been found in multiple-input and multiple-output (MIMO) due to the potential of high bandwidth communication, see \cite{wang2016multiuser}.
-We also note a line of recent research concerning compressed sensing in a phase-only setting \cite{feuillen2020ell,boufounos2013sparse,jacques2021importance}.
+This paper concerns the phase-only reconstruction problem that has found many real-world applications, including blind deconvolution \cite{hayes1982reconstruction,stockham1975blind}, signal and image coding \cite{hayes1980signal,oppenheim1981importance}, kinoforms \cite{espy1983effects,oppenheim1981importance}, image alignment \cite{kughlin1975phase}, radiolocation \cite{li1983arrival}.
+For example, the recovery of a signal blurred with an unknown distorting signal is called blind deconvolution, and it reduces to phase-only reconstruction if the distorting signal has zero Fourier phase.
+This special case occurs in images blurred by defocused lenses with circular aperture stops or signals under long-term exposure to atmospheric turbulence (e.g., see \cite[section IV]{oppenheim1981importance} or \cite[Section I]{hayes1982reconstruction}).
+Then, many subsequent works further explored and developed the applications, specifically in the cases of image processing like restoration \cite{behar1992image,urieli1998optimal} and inpainting \cite{hua2007image}, object shape retrieval \cite{bartolini2005warp} and speech reconstruction \cite{loveimi2010objective}.
+More recently, phase-only measurement was applied in multiple-input and multiple-output (MIMO) because of its potential for high-bandwidth communication \cite{wang2016multiuser}.
+Also, researchers from the compressed sensing community began to study a phase-only sensing scenario because phase-only measurement is robust to multiplicative corruption and enjoys easier quantization \cite{feuillen2020ell,boufounos2013sparse,jacques2021importance,chen2022uniform}.